 When it comes to retention it is important to understand the composition, activity and the dynamics of your customer base.
 Implementing a customer success team can help your customers to be productive on the new product and it helps you securing your revenue streams, which again is needed to keep up the pace of innovation.

 The existing customer base is not only a source of recurring revenue, but it may also help you win new clients.

 - Implement a customer satisfaction survey.

-> - Implement a lost customer survey.
+- Run a continuous lost customer survey.

-> - Establish a customer success team.
+- Establish a customer success team.

 - Implement a product feedback process.
 Make sure to categorise the feedback by impact on winning new customers and retaining existing customers.

 You may find the following videos of the Transformation Dynamics Summer Academy helpful to get more familiar with the system dynamics in this area:

 Digital and business transformation, innovation and growth initiatives are challenging.
 Funding and technology is usually not the problem.
 But the difficulties emerge during the project, while the seeds for the challenges are often planted at the beginning.
 The world is becoming more connected and the rate of change is increasing.
 This drives the hidden dynamics which often lead to a higher degree of uncertainty, complexity and risk and finally to unintended consequences.

 As a manager, decision maker and contributor you can improve the success potential of your projects by understanding the key business dynamics: